sveinpg/build-your-own-react/README.md

 ### Remove the class cache

-In our implementation we used a class cache to keep track of instantiated classes.
+In our implementation, we used a class cache to keep track of instantiated classes.
 However, this approach is flawed and not at all how React actually does it.
-If, for example, the order of components changes between renders we will retrieve the wrong class instance from the cache.
+If, for example, the order of components changes between renders, we will retrieve the wrong class instance from the cache.

 You might also have noticed that we have some unimplemented functions in `VDomNode` and `VCompisteNode`.
 Instead of calling `mount` again for virtual nodes when re-renders, we should in fact call `update` and update the nodes.
-The way to handle stateful components between renders is to keep an instance of the instantiated component as a class-property in `VCompositeNode`, and this is where `getPublicInstance` comes in to play.
+The way to handle stateful components between renders is to keep an instance of the instantiated component as a class property in `VCompositeNode`, and this is where `getPublicInstance` comes in to play.

-On calling the `update` function in `VDomNode`, when looping through children, we can retrieve and check if new react-elements are of the same `type` that they were the last time we rendered.
+On calling the `update` function in `VDomNode`, when looping through children, we can retrieve and check if new react elements are of the same `type` that they were the last time we rendered.
 We can then update, append, or remove nodes accordingly.

-In `src/solution/react-dom/react-dom` we have provided a more advanced implementation that you can use as inspiration.
+In `src/solution/react-dom/react-dom` we have provided a more advanced implementation that you can look at for inspiration.

 ### Lifecycle methods

-React components has several "lifecycle methods" that you can override to run code at a particular time.
-For instance, to run code after the component is mounted we can override `Component.componentDidMount`.
+React components have several "lifecycle methods" that you can override to run code at a particular time.
+For instance, to run code after the component mounts, we can override `Component.componentDidMount`.

-Read the about the lifecycle methods in [the documentation](https://reactjs.org/docs/react-component.html#the-component-lifecycle) and try to implement them yourself.
+Read about the lifecycle methods in [the documentation](https://reactjs.org/docs/react-component.html#the-component-lifecycle) and try to implement them.

 ### More advanced reconciliation